ZalmanKelber/Crossword-Tool/README.md

 Once the user is satisfied with their grid arrangement, they can finalize it, at which point the individual squares become editable to allow for text to be entered

+## To do:

+* Split up javaScript into smaller modules using IIFE's

+* Fix formatting so that clue text wraps around puzzle in even columns

+* Add "download" and "review" buttons that generate pdfs

 # Software Engineering Crossword Puzzle

 By Alex Kelber (apologies for impossibly obscure clues and outrageously bad puns)